Docs

 • If you choose to continue dunning for a paused subscription, the final action will override even if the subscription is on pause.

-• If you have enabled Consolidated invoicing and choose to stop dunning for a paused subscription, Chargebee will check if there is at least one active subscription listed in the invoice, and will not stop dunning for the said invoice.
-However, the said subscription will be paused.
+• If you have enabled Consolidated invoicing and choose to stop dunning for a paused subscription, Chargebee will check if there is at least one active subscription listed in the invoice and will not stop dunning for the invoice.
+However, the subscription will be paused.

 Reporting/Analytics

-• MRR of a paused subscription will be considered as $0 and will be accounted only on resumption.
+• MRR of a paused subscription is considered $0 and is accounted only on resumption.

-• Subscriptions scheduled for pause and/or resumption will be accounted in CMRR
+• Subscriptions scheduled for pause and/or resumption are accounted in CMRR.

-• Subscriptions on pause will not show up in reports as churn.
-You can filter the subscriptions that are paused.
+• Subscriptions on pause do not show up in reports as churn.
+You can filter subscriptions that are paused.

 Discounts/Coupons

-If a discount is applied to a subscription and the subscription is paused, the coupon duration will not be extended.
+If a discount is applied to a subscription and the subscription is paused, the coupon duration is not extended.
 The coupon may expire even if the subscription is paused.

 Resume a Subscription